zoealavi/offsetpointbc/README.md

 - x offset formula: x’ = x0 + RandDist \* cos(RandAngle)
 - y offset formula: y’ = y0 + RandDist \* sin(RandAngle)

-Key Background:
+## Key Background

-- code relies on sf package for spatial data manipulation.
+- A point and polygon object in a meters based crs, compatible for BC data (crs 3005 or 26910), is required.

-- A point and polygon object in a meters based crs compatible for BC data (crs 3005 or 26910) is required.
-The polygon boundary layer ensures offset points remain within the area of interest (example, use bcmaps::health_chsa())
+- The boundary layer ensures offset points remain within the original area of interest.
+A point's original boundary is noted, then offset.
+If new offset location is beyond the point's original boundary (example in a neighoubouring boundary or into water), the point is nudged back to its original boundary.
+From its new offset location, it gets nudged back to the closest edge of the original boundary plus 5 meters within it (default, see the parameter "buffer_dist_to_correct_by_meters").

-- Important: if possible, in the polygon boundary layer, include a column with total population for each boundary (for example, bcmaps::health_chsa() comes with a census population column “chsa_population_census”).
+- *Important*: if possible, in the polygon boundary layer, include a column with total population for each boundary (for example, bcmaps::health_chsa() comes with a census population column “chsa_population_census”).